Flo0806/vorm/packages/docs/core/validation.md

 - `null` → valid
 - a `string` → interpreted as the error message
-- a `ValidationResult` → interpreted as the error message
+- a `ValidationResult` → message with optional params

 ### ValidationResult